-It’s always hard to know if you’re getting quality sheets, and even harder to find quality sheets at a reasonable price.
+It’s increasingly difficult to identify quality sheets and even harder to find quality sheets at a reasonable price.
 The first thing I noticed about Brooklinen is that they make things simple and are very transparent with their products.

 Which Set Did I Get?